samrith-s/nodehawk/README.md

 yarn global add global nodehawk
 ```

-Add the package as a `devDependency` to your project, using NPM:
+Adding the package as a dev dependency to your project with NPM:

 ```bash
 npm i -D nodehawk
 ```

-or using Yarn:
+or with Yarn:

 ```bash
 yarn add -D nodehawk